Contrition: Imperfect contrition

-According to Psalm 111: 10, "The fear of the Lord is the beginning of wisdom."
-In Philippians 2:12, Paul exhorts Christians to work out "our salvation in fear and trembling".
-In contrast to perfect contrition, imperfect contrition (also known as attrition) is a desire not to sin for a reason other than love of God.
-While attrition does not produce justification, attrition does dispose the soul to receive grace in the Catholic Sacrament of Reconciliation.
+In contrast to perfect contrition, imperfect contrition (also known as attrition) is defined as a desire not to sin for a reason other than love of God.
+Catholic teaching holds that imperfect contrition does not produce justification, but does dispose the soul to receive grace in the sacrament of penance.
+Catholic theologians generally hold that a person who receives a sacrament while unaware of a mortal sin receives justification if they have imperfect contrition.

 The Council of Trent (1545–1563) held that while imperfect contrition is motivated by reasons such as "the consideration of the turpitude of sin or from the fear of Hell and punishment", it also is a gift from God.
 "If any man assert that attrition ... is not a true and a profitable sorrow; that it does not prepare the soul for grace, but that it makes a man a hypocrite, yea, even a greater sinner, let him be Anathema."

-The question has also been asked apropos of attrition when one receives a sacrament in mortal sin, of which sin he is not then aware, will attrition with the sacrament suffice unto justification?
-The answer is generally given in the affirmative.

-Scriptural support for attrition can be found in Proverbs 13:13, Proverbs 14:26–27, Proverbs 19:23, Matthew 10:28, and Philippians 2:12.
+Scriptures cited in support of imperfect contrition include: